 "It doesn’t make any sense to go back and do things the way they were being done in the past," he adds.

-On the major reform recently proposed by the Utah Supreme Court, which would allow nonlawyers to own and invest in law firms, Pond says it’s only a matter of when — not if — that change will occur.
+On Utah's proposed legal reform, which would allow non-lawyers to own and invest in law firms, Pond says it’s only a matter of when — not if — that change will occur.

 “Whether it’s in five years or ten years, it’s coming.”

-Like many other industries, the legal profession is suffering as a result of COVID-19.
+Like many other industries, the legal profession is suffering as a result of the pandemic.
 Pond says that the firms that will survive are the ones with “good, solid balance sheets” who make sound decisions and run their practices like businesses.
 To do so, they need data.

 ”That's the key of the technology and bringing that into bear in regard to efficiencies, productivity, dashboards, data,” he says.
 “We have so many models, and unless we have good data, we can’t make decisions.”